Fruit Gems

 Prior to 2012, Fruit Gems came in a mix of lemon, orange, grapefruit, lime and raspberry flavors.
 In 2012 the flavor lineup was changed to lemon, orange, grapefruit, raspberry and blueberry.
+The original lineup of orange, lemon, pink grapefruit, raspberry and lime was restored in 2023.

-A Christmas seasonal mix, with green lime and red raspberry fruit gems, has also been produced.
+A Christmas seasonal mix, with green lime and red raspberry Fruit Gems, has also been produced.

 Sunkist Fruit Gems do not contain gluten or any wheat by-products.